thp42/RibbonFold/README.md

 ## 2. Inference

 To run RibbonFold inference, you need to prepare a MSA file for your input sequence (monomer) and specify the file of this path in the following script.
-The MSA file can be generated using the standard AF2's pipeline.

 The MSA file can be generated from AlphaFold2's MSA search pipeline.